JeudiD/Ningyo/README.md

 - Configuration is hard-coded:
 - Channel ID must be set directly in the code (MEME_CHANNEL_ID).
 - Posting time/interval is fixed in the code and cannot be changed via commands.

+# 15. Added join/leave greetings
+- Implemented on_member_join and on_member_remove events.
+- Bot posts messages in the designated welcome channel when members join or leave.

+# 16. Enabled required intents
+- Set intents.members = True in the code.
+- Enabled SERVER MEMBERS INTENT in the Discord Developer Portal.

+# 17. Improved greeting style
+- Upgraded messages to embeds with:
+ - Member mention.
+ - Avatar as thumbnail.
+ - Member count in footer.
+ - Green color for join, red for leave.